 OPALWARE DINNER SET REVIEW

 All Opalware dinnerware is carefully designed under strict German technology as per European standards, they are Bacteria-free and non-porous dinner sets.

 Opalware is produced under high standards, they are generally hygienic for your family, 100% vegetarian, bone ash-free, and made of green material that is thermal resistant.

-Opalware during production is heated up to recrystallization and then rapidly cooled at various temperatures.
+Opalware during production is heated up for recrystallization and then rapidly cooled at various temperatures.
 Opalware doesn’t crack when you heat food with it in the microwave.

 Opalware is chip, break, and scratch-resistant.
 Designed for everyday use, Opalware is Dishwasher, microwave safe, and easily stackable.